 Make your goals the things you’ll do

-At first glance, a goal 5 way to keep working outlike ‘start exercising’ might sound quite specific.
+At first glance, a goal like ‘start exercising’ might sound quite specific.
 But people usually do better when they think it through and write down a more detailed plan.
 This means working out what actions you need to take to achieve your overall objective.

 If you currently don’t exercise, your first goal might be something like ‘do three 30-minute exercise sessions each week for six weeks.’
 You could also add the activities that you’ll do, and the days and times that you’ll do them.
 The effort of getting into the details helps make the new behaviors much more real.
 You might then come up with some supporting actions – perhaps you need to buy some exercise gear, for example, Bowflex Max Trainer M5, or contact a fitness trainer, join a gym, find out about dance or exercise classes, and so on.
 Write it all down so you can tick off the actions when complete!